JordanZimmitti/JZDateTime/JZDate.md

     val year  = JZDate.fullDateToYear("05/05/2005", JZDateFormat.AMERICAN)

 #### Getting The Current Date
-The parameter is what format the current date should be in
+The parameter is what format the current date should be in<br/>

     // Gets The Current Date In The Different Formats// val americanDate = JZDate.getCurrentDate(JZDateFormat.AMERICAN)